CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 <Dataset('ags_crimerisk_9ec89442')>]
 </code></pre>

 Nice!
-The population variables are inside of the sociodemographic category, let take a look at what options are available and the associated descriptions.
+The population variables are inside of the sociodemographic category, let's take a look at what options are available and the associated descriptions.

 ```python